atutor/ATutor/docs/themes/themes_readme.txt

 The theme may be renamed however, if another theme by the same name already exists.

 The files below are in the theme directory:
-IMPORTANT: Do not change the name of any of the files!

-  - admin_header.tmpl.php      - The admin header (only used when in the "default" directory)
-  - admin_footer.tmpl.php      - The admin footer (only used when in the "default" directory)
-  - course_footer.tmpl.php     - The in-course footer (only used when in a course)
-  - course_header.tmpl.php     - The in-course header (only used when in a course)
-  - dropdown_closed.tmpl.php   - The side menu dropdowns (when closed)
-  - dropdown_open.tmpl.php     - The side menu dropdowns (when open)
-  - footer.tmpl.php            - The main footer
-  - header.tmpl.php            - The main header
-  - styles.css                 - The main stylesheet for the theme
   - theme_info.xml             - The configuration file (see "Theme Configuration File" below)
   - screenshot.jpg             - 200x125 pixel screenshot of the theme

 Any additional files or images may be placed in sub-directories.
 Example: /[theme_name]/images/ may be used for theme specific images.